hrbrmstr/iptools/README.md

 -   `validateCIDR` - Validate IPv4 CIDRs in dotted-decimal slash notation
 -   `geoip` - Perform (local) maxmind geolocation on IPv4 addresses (see `?geoip` for details)
 -   `asnip` - Perform (local) maxmind AS \# & org lookup on IPv4 addresses (see `?asnip` for details)
--   `randomIPs` - generate a vector of valid, random IPv4 addresses
+-   `randomIPs` - generate a vector of valid, random IPv4 addresses (very helpful for testing)

 The following data sets are included: